A single add_foreign_key in a Rails migration can obliterate a dependent table

 How I fixed it

-I rewrote the migration to avoid add_foreign_key
+I rewrote the migration to avoid add_foreign_key:

 class AddOwnerToGroups < ActiveRecord::Migration[8.0]